 Read: Hydration Tips for Seniors

-Make a Disaster KitWinter storms can be fierce enough to knock down power lines and confine seniors to their homes.
+Make a Disaster KitWinter storms can be fierce enough to knock down power lines and confine seniors to their homes for extended periods.
 It is essential to make sure your loved one is equipped with a disaster kit to help them get through these times.
-Each kit should include enough nonperishable food and water for several days (at least 3 gallons of water per person per day), a can opener, a few days’ worth of any necessary medication, a flashlight, a battery-powered radio, extra batteries, and first-aid essentials.
+Each kit should include enough nonperishable food and water for several days (at least 3 gallons of water per person per day), a can opener, a few days’ worth of any necessary medications, a flashlight, a battery-powered radio, extra batteries, and first-aid essentials.
 To find more information on staying safe before, during and after winter storms, visit Ready.gov.

-Be Smart About Space HeatersWhile these devices can provide much-needed warmth during the colder months, precautions must be taken so these sources of heat don’t become health hazards.
+Be Smart About Space HeatersWhile space heaters can provide much-needed warmth during the colder months, precautions must be taken so these heat sources don’t become health hazards.
 If a senior uses a gas-powered heater or generator, make sure there is at least one functional carbon monoxide detector in their home.
 If they use electric heaters, inspect all power cords for fraying and get rid of any damaged devices.
 Keep all heaters away from flammable materials, such as cloth and paper, and make sure to regularly test and place new batteries in all smoke detectors and carbon monoxide detectors.
 For more safety tips for space heaters, visit the Consumer Product Safety Commission website.

 Bundle UpMittens, scarves, sweaters, hats and coats are a few must-have articles of clothing for seniors living in colder climates.
 Even when an elderly person is indoors, they should be dressed in warm, comfortable layers so they can easily take items off if they’re too hot or put more on if they are too cold.
 Older adults tend to catch chills easily, so warm socks, closed-back slippers with slip resistant soles and cozy throw blankets are ideal.